RdoubleA/MLprep/computer_vision.md

 A convolutional filter that can detect a vertical edge will have a column of 1s followed by a column of 0x and a column of -1s.
 This detects the contrast between columns in pixel intensities in an image.
 For horizontal edges, you have a row of 1s, 0s, -1s

 ## Landmark detection
 Use a CNN to output the probability of an object you are trying to find plus the point locations of all the landmarks.
-For example, if you are detecting facial features to designa SnapChat filter, you will train a network to first identify whether an image has a face or not and also output values for landmark points around the eyes, the nose, the chin, ears, etc. You can also use this for pose estimation.
+For example, if you are detecting facial features to design a SnapChat filter, you will train a network to first identify whether an image has a face or not and also output values for landmark points around the eyes, the nose, the chin, ears, etc. You can also use this for pose estimation.

 ## Object detection